cyanreg/avtransport/draft-avtransport-spec.md

 ### UDP

-To adapt Qproto for streaming over UDP is trivial - simply send the data packets as-is specified, with no changes required.
+To adapt AVTransport for streaming over UDP is trivial - simply send the data packets as-is specified, with no changes required.
 The sender implementation SHOULD resent packets at the frequencies listed [above](#session-start-packets) to permit for implementations that didn't catch on the start of the stream begin